QuentinRa/blog.quentinra.dev/info/css/index.md

 </details>
 <br>

 This is almost everything I used, and I'm considering myself to be a beginner.
-You should **at least know these ones**
+You should **at least know these**

 |Property|Effect|
 |----|----|